RichCanvas3/service-marketplace/README.md

 ### Special On-Chain Rewards

-On-chain transactions allows users to do a lot of fun things and get rewarded for them:
+On-chain transactions unlock a variety of rewarding opportunities for users, such as:

-- <b>Reviews:</b> A user can only write a review if they have a transaction to the service provider.
-If they had a great experience or bad experience, they can leave a review since they have an on-chain transaction.
+- <b>Writing Reviews:</b> Users can write a review only if they have an on-chain transaction with the service provider, enabling honest feedback based on actual experience.
-- <b>Referrals:</b> A user can refer a friend to use a service provider, and if this friend purchases from the service provider, they can get a special reward.
-This is easily trackable via blockchain technology.
+- <b>Giving Referrals:</b> Users who refer others to service providers and make purchases receive special rewards.
-- <b>Special Rewards:</b>
+- <b>Special Reward Ideas:</b>
   - Earn a special reward for writing a review ($5 off coupon for example).
   - Earn a special reward for writing a review AND referring a friend who purchases a service (20% off for example).
   - Earn a special reward from a service provider for choosing them to be the first purchase on the platform (one-time opportunity).